2019 Summer Internship Opportunities

 Marine Mammals of Maine (MMoME) is a non-profit organization federally authorized to respond to live and dead marine mammals and sea turtles between Kittery and Rockland, Maine.
-MMoME covers some of the busiest seal stranding coastline, totaling nearly 300 live and dead animals annually.
-MMoME operates a pinniped triage and rehabilitation center.
-Our mission also heavily encompasses research, education and outreach, and is dedicated to raising awareness about marine mammals and environmental conservation.
+MMoME covers some of the busiest seal stranding coastline, averaging 300 live and dead animals annually.
+MMoME also operates a triage and rehabilitation center which provides critical care to sick and injured pinnipeds.
+Additionally, our mission heavily encompasses research, education and outreach, and is dedicated to promoting environmental conservation.

 The internship is open to undergraduate students who are currently enrolled in, or recently graduated (within 2 years) from an accredited college or university (this internship is not yet designed for those pursuing DVM degrees).